Law without law: from observer states to physics via algorithmic information theory: Algorithmic probability

 It turns out that there is a precise formal definition of this very idea, which is known as \emph{algorithmic probability}.
 The main insight is as follows: every step of formal manipulation performed by the mathematician can also be done by a universal computing machine.
 Thus, instead of asking how easy it is for a mathematician to write down a definition of a binary string, we can ask how easy it is to program a universal computer to output the corresponding string.

-I will now give a brief introduction to algorithmic information theory and probability which is mainly based on the book by Hutter~\cite{Hutter}.
-I will be concise and focus only on those aspects that are relevant for the present paper, assuming that the reader is familiar with some basic notions of theoretical computer science (e.g.\ the Turing machine, the halting problem, and computability).
+I will now briefly summarize a few key concepts from algorithmic information theory as they are relevant for this work.
+I will mainly focus on the book by Hutter~\cite{Hutter} and a subsequent paper~\cite{Wood}, and assume that the reader is familiar with some basic notions of theoretical computer science (e.g.\ the Turing machine, the halting problem, and computability).
 A more detailed and pedagogical introduction can be found in the book by Li and Vit\'anyi~\cite{LiVitanyi}, see also~\cite{Chaitin}.

 One of the basic models of computation is the Turing machine~\cite{CoverThomas}, consisting of several (input, work and output) {\em tapes} carrying some data given by bits, a finite state machine, and some {\em read-write-heads} pointing to a single cell on each tape and giving the position where to read or write next.
 In accordance with~\cite{Hutter}, we shall only consider Turing machines with one unidirectional input tape, one unidirectional output tape (to be generalized later), and several bidirectional work tapes. {\em ``Input tapes are read only, output tapes are write only, unidirectional tapes are those where the head can only move from left to right.
 All tapes are binary (no blank symbol), work tapes initially filled with zeros.''}